Emergence of Minimal Circuits for Indirect Object Identification in Attention-Only Transformers: Dataset and Model Configuration

 \subsection{Model Configuration}

-To maximize interpretability, we used simple attention-only transformer models.
+To maximize interpretability, we used simple attention-only transformer models with absolute positional embeddings.
 Feed-forward networks and layer normalization were omitted to isolate the function of the attention mechanism.
 The vocabulary consists of $6$ name tokens plus the two special tokens \texttt{<BOS>} and \texttt{<MID>}, for a total size of $8$.
-The residual stream dimension was set to $8$, and the head dimension was $d_{head}= \frac{8}{N_{h}}$, where $N_{h}$ is the number of heads.
+The residual stream dimension was kept the same size as the vocabulary ($8$), and the head dimension was $d_{head}= \nicefrac{8}{N_h}$, where $N_{h}$ is the number of heads.
+In this formulation, the number of parameters in the model is independent of the number of heads.